vapory-mining/open-ethereum-pool/README.md

     "requirePeers": 25,
     // Run payouts in this interval
     "interval": "12h",
-    // Geth instance node rpc endpoint for payouts processing "daemon": "http://127.0.0.1:8545",
+    // Gvap instance node rpc endpoint for payouts processing "daemon": "http://127.0.0.1:8545",
-    // Rise error if can't reach geth in this amount of time "timeout": "10s",
+    // Rise error if can't reach gvap in this amount of time "timeout": "10s",
     // Address with pool balance
     "address": "0x0",
-    // Let geth to determine gas and gasPrice "autoGas": true,
+    // Let gvap to determine gas and gasPrice "autoGas": true,
     // Gas amount and price for payout tx (advanced users only) "gas": "21000",
     "gasPrice": "50000000000",
-    // Send payment only if miner's balance is >= 0.5 Ether "threshold": 500000000,
+    // Send payment only if miner's balance is >= 0.5 Vapor "threshold": 500000000,
     // Perform BGSAVE on Redis after successful payouts session "bgsave": false